lunarserge/Numero/README.md

 1. Install Boost v1.74.0 or later (https://www.boost.org).
 Installing Boost is generally outside of Numero project scope, but see below for some hints if you need them
 2. `git clone https://github.com/lunarserge/Numero`
+3. 'cd Numero'
-3. `cmake -B bld` where `bld` is a directory name where you want the build to happen
+4. `cmake -B bld` where `bld` is a directory name where you want the build to happen
-4. `cmake --build bld` where `bld` is the build directory
+5. `cmake --build bld` where `bld` is the build directory
-5. Numero executable will be built inside `bld` directory on Ubuntu/macOS and inside `bld\Release` directory on Windows
+6. Numero executable will be built inside `bld` directory on Ubuntu/macOS and inside `bld\Release` directory on Windows
-6. `date_time_zonespec.csv` file from Numero home directory should be copied to the same directory where Numero executable resides for time zone functionality
+7. `date_time_zonespec.csv` file from Numero home directory should be copied to the same directory where Numero executable resides for time zone functionality

 An automated build via GitHub Actions is scheduled each Sunday, the artifacts are available at https://github.com/lunarserge/Numero/actions
 (search the webpage for 'Scheduled').